11 Weird Garden Facts

 - Your Garden Matters

 The area of all Britain’s gardens combined is more than the total area of our national nature reserves.
-Our gardens have the potential to play a huge part in helping our wildlife.
+This means our gardens have the potential to play a huge part in helping our wildlife.

 - Ye Olde Garden